-Key measures include graduation and success rate of first-time, full-time degree seeking students, graduate placement/employment rate, faculty average salaries, percentage of academic programs granted accreditation, percentage of administrative costs compared to academic costs, and percentage of students taking certification examinations who pass the examination.
+Key measures include graduation and success rate of first-time, full-time degree seeking students, graduate placement/employment rate, student success of students transferring to a 4-year institution compared with native students at receiving institutions, faculty average salaries, percentage of academic programs granted accreditation, percentage of administrative costs compared to academic costs, and percentage of students taking certification examinations who pass the examination.
 The measures are reviewed and analyzed at Cabinet meetings and items requiring further action are assigned as appropriate.